dotnet/runtime/eng/testing/debug-dump-template.md

 ---
 ## If it's a MacOS dump

-Instructions for debugging dumps on MacOS are essentially the same as [Linux](#If-it's-a-Linux-dump-on-Linux...) with one exception: `dotnet-dump` cannot analyze macOS system dumps: you must use `lldb` for those. `dotnet-dump` can only analyze dumps created by `dotnet-dump` or `createdump` or by the runtime on hangs.
+Instructions for debugging dumps on macOS are essentially the same as [Linux](#If-it's-a-Linux-dump-on-Linux...) with one exception: `dotnet-dump` cannot analyze macOS system dumps: you must use `lldb` for those. `dotnet-dump` can only analyze dumps created by `dotnet-dump` or `createdump` or by the runtime on hangs.

 ---
 # Other Helpful Information